 TencentDB for MariaDB adopts a cluster architecture.
 A set of independent TencentDB for MariaDB system consists of at least 10 systems or components as shown below:

 The three most important modules in TencentDB for MariaDB are scheduling cluster (Tschedule), database node group (SET), and access gateway cluster (TProxy), and they communicate with one another through the configuration cluster (TzooKeeper).

 - Database node group (SET): it consists of the engine compatible with MySQL and monitoring and information collection tool (Tagent).
-It uses an architecture of "one master node (Master), several slave nodes (Slave_n), and several remote backup nodes (Watcher_n)".
+It uses an architecture of "one primary node (Primary, several replica nodes (Replica_n), and several remote backup nodes (Watcher_n)".
 Generally:

 - It is deployed in cross-rack and cross-data center servers.

 - It uses the heartbeat monitoring and information collection module (Tagent) for monitoring to ensure cluster robustness.

 - In a distributed architecture and based on horizontal sharding, several shards (database node groups) provide a "logically unified and physically scattered" distributed database instance.

 - Scheduling cluster (Tschedule): this acts as the cluster management scheduling center and is mainly used to manage the normal operations of SET and record and distribute global database configurations.
 It includes the following components: